 Best ship for a splurge

-The National Geographic Quest—a new 100-passenger vessel launching in 2017—combines state-of-the-art expeditionary hardware with supreme comfort; its itineraries will explore shallow coves and narrow waterways in search of humpback whales, waterfalls, and wildlife.
+The 100-passenger National Geographic Quest combines state-of-the-art expeditionary hardware with supreme comfort; its itineraries explore shallow coves and narrow waterways in search of humpback whales, waterfalls, and wildlife.
 The ship has an undersea specialist who can operate a remotely operated vehicle (ROV), kayaks, stand-up paddle boards, an outdoor grill, a spa, and a spacious sundeck.
 Several cabins have interconnecting doors for families, and some have small balconies.

 Best large ship